 A: No, OSHA has set a maximum training length of 7.5 hours per day.
-This criterion is also effective for the 30 hour training.
+This criterion is also true for OSHA's 30-hour training.

-For more information regarding the study and business case for safety, click here.
+For more information regarding the NSC study and the business case for safety, click here.

 A: Yes, even employers with as few as one employee must develop, implement, and maintain an occupational safety and health plan to protect their employees.
 Several factors determine whether a safety and health plan must be written or can be conveyed verbally.
 Please contact us to discuss your company’s options.